toaomalkster/conscious-calculator/README.md

 * Attempts to emulate consciousness, but at the level of intelligence of a calculator.
 * Currently written in Java, but there are plans to replace this with a neural network.

-**Website (Deprecated): **
+**Website (Deprecated):**
-**The code and website here represent older ideas, and aren't worth looking at.**
-**Please see the theoretical background in the wiki instead.**
-**A new neural network based solution that incorporates my latest ideas is being worked on.**

-A [test site](https://conscious-calculator.herokuapp.com) is available on Heroku.
+The code and website here represent older ideas, and aren't worth looking at.
+Please see the theoretical background in the wiki instead.
+A new neural network based solution that incorporates my latest ideas is being worked on.
+The [old test site](https://conscious-calculator.herokuapp.com) is available on Heroku.
 It's hosted under a free-tier, which goes to sleep during inactivity, so it may take a few seconds to start.
 Login credentials are `letmein` for both username and password.

-**Running Locally or Hosting: **
+**Running Locally or Hosting:**
 Environment configuration properties required for running in prod:

     LOGIN_USERNAME     - single login credentials username